The Last Wish by Andrzej Sapkowski

-The Last Wish is the first instalment in a series of books that was originally published in 1993 by the Polish fantasy writer Andrej Sapkowski.
-The series has been received with much adulation, going on to be adapted into the widely successful video game ‘The Witcher’ in 2008 and is set to become a Netflix series in 2019.
+The Last Wish published in 1993, is the first Witcher book by the Polish fantasy writer Andrzej Sapkowski.
+It is one of two origin stories preceding the canonical saga, that begins with Blood Of Elves.
+The series has been received with much acclaim, going on to be adapted into the widely successful video game ‘The Witcher’ in 2008 and is set to become a Netflix series in 2019.

 The story is set in a magical medieval world and follows the protagonist, Geralt of Rivia who slays the mythical creatures and fearsome monsters that plague the lives of superstitious villagers and famed noblemen.
 Geralt is not quite human though; he is a Witcher and this makes him a skilled assassin and wielder of spells, which he uses to defend the innocent against such creatures as strigas, kikimoras and djinns after which he claims the payment of each monstrous bounty.